stevenlaidlaw/SimpleDonut/README.md

 simpledonut.render(document.getElementById("chartOne"), 50, 20, '#eee', '#aaa', 35);
 ```

-Look at the test.html file for further clarification.
+Look at the test.html file for a full, working example.